 World Heritage Sites in India

-- First time from India two sites Agra fort and Ajanta Caves were included in World Heritage Sites in 1983.
+- First time in India two sites Agra fort and Ajanta Caves were included in World Heritage Sites in 1983.

 - In 2016, the following three sites have been listed in World Heritage Sites-